privacypass/challenge-bypass-extension/README.md

 may be cleared when it is restarted.
 Privacy Pass stores passes in local storage and so these will also be cleared.
 This behavior may also be observed if you clear out the cache of your browser.

+## Known Issues

+### Extensions that modify user-agent or headers.

+There is a [conflict resolution|https://developer.chrome.com/docs/extensions/reference/webRequest/#conflict-resolution] happening when more than one extension tries to modify the headers of a request.
+According to documentation, the more recent installed extension is the one that can update headers, while others will fail.

+### hCaptcha support.

+As of version 3.x.x, support for hCaptcha tokens is paused.
+Only Cloudflare CAPTCHAs are supported by this extension.